 A five year land supply can be demonstrated.
-Completions are expected to increase over the next few years following a period of lower housing delivery due to the national economic downturn.
+Completions are expected to increase over the next few years as delivery on the HSA DPD sites increases and a number of large and medium unallocated sites are completed.
 Delivery of housing on the Newbury Racecourse strategic site commenced in 2012/13 with first occupations in 2013/14.
-The adoption of the Housing Site Allocations DPD has enabled the inclusion of a number of proposed allocations within the five year housing land supply.
+Construction is now underway on the third and final phase of this development.